 It’s not up to me to judge her experience, but her description struck me as more suggestive of shame than anger per se.
 A quick Google search shows that anger and shame often co-mingle, and one may be projected as the other.
 Still, on an intuitive level, a depression-shame connection seems to make more sense in my mind than a depression-anger connection.

 And then there’s me

 I have flare-ups of intense irritability sometimes when I’m depressed, and there will be a stream of annoyance that comes spewing out of me.
 Combine this with being in hospital and having my autonomy taken away, and I’m too busy yelling and swearing and having shit fits directed at other people to have any anger left to be directing inward.
 While irritability can certainly be a symptom of depression, it’s also a fit with my usual tendency to attribute difficult situations to external causes unless there’s a clear reason to do otherwise.
-Whether that’s a good or bad thing is debatable, but it does tend to keep shame and inward anger at bay.
+Whether that’s good or bad is debatable, but it does tend to keep shame and inward anger at bay.

-I can see the depression–anger connection being an issue if were was a lot of anger directed at a particular person, but for whatever reason it was impossible and/or unacceptable to express the anger, and also impossible to change the situation.
+I can see the depression–anger connection being an issue if were was a lot of anger directed at a particular person, but for whatever reason, it was impossible and/or unacceptable to express the anger, and also impossible to change the situation.
 And really, if it’s helpful for anybody to frame their illness that way, whatever works is a good thing.

 So, if depression and inwardly turned anger are doing a tango, what can help?
 An article in Psychology Today2 on the role of anger in depression suggested that self-compassion and adaptive outward expression of anger are helpful.
 Sounds reasonable enough.